MPourjam/MSD-Documents/docs/source/Registeration/organism_submit.rst

 .. _Register Organism:

-So far we have submitted prerequisites to registeration of **Organisms**, **Samples** and **Datasets**.
+So far we have submitted prerequisites to registration of **Organisms**, **Samples** and **Datasets**.
- Registeration of Organism and then Samples **comes always before datasets**.
+ Registration of Organism and then Samples **comes always before datasets**.
 It is *recommended* that by start of your project define your organisms at MSD and by each sampling attempt define your samples at MSD.
-Having done that will help not only by tracking and documenting your porject but also by registeration of datasets.
+Having done that will help not only by tracking and documenting your porject but also by registration of datasets.

  In order to register your organisms you need to do **three** major step.
 Firstly you need to **Create Template**